 Never punish an aggressive cat as this will only serve to make matters worse.

 Maine Coons make perfect family pets.
 They are rarely aggressive and you can take steps to minimize the chances of ever experiencing any hostility.

-We successfully raised two Maine Coon boys from the same litter at the same time as having our baby.
-The cats have just turned 14, our baby is now a gorgeous 12-year-old boy who adores our cats and has learned through living with them to be kind to all animals.
+We successfully raised two Maine Coon cats from the same litter at the same time as having our baby and they had a wonderful relationship.